 However even the most reluctant of teenagers will surely enjoy that sense of pride in arriving at Machu Picchu on foot rather than joining the crowds coming up from Cuzco by train and bus.
 And there are always the smelly but therapeutic hot springs at Aguas Calientes, along with a refreshing Inka Kola, at the end.

 The Inca trail hike can be integrated into both our example Peru family itineraries.

 3. Marrakech and mountains – Climb Mount Toubkal

 3-4 day trek, suitable 10yrs+

 At 4,167m, Mount Toubkal is the highest mountain in North Africa and a fantastic destination for a family trekking holiday.
 There are some itineraries in which you can fly out to Morocco and summit Toubkal on a long weekend.
 However we would not advocate this due to the dangers of altitude sickness, the possibility of bad weather and missing out on the stunning and surprisingly varied scenery you will enjoy walking through on your way to the peak.
 Here, green and fertile valleys contrast with high, barren peaks.

-Traditional Berber villages provide useful stops for some inevitable mint tea – and your children will be mobbed by local kids desperate for a football match.
+Traditional Berber villages provide useful stops for some inevitable mint tea on family treks – and your children will be mobbed by local kids desperate for a football match.
 Steep mountain passes (why not hop on a mule?) offer stunning views of river valleys and terraced landscapes.
 Then up to the snowline and a chilly night at the Toubkal refuge followed by a pre-dawn start, zig-zagging your way up the final scree slopes to the summit.

 The heat and chaos of Marrakech seem a world away as you gaze out over the Atlas range and Sahara Desert – but in less than thirty-six hours your family can be back, sitting in a rooftop café overlooking Djemma al Fna Square – enjoying a chest-thumping sense of achievement.